 Student Government – TU’s Student Government is primarily involved in organizing the campus programming, social activities and serving as the voice and advocate for students concerning campus matters.

 Also available to TU students are other clubs, organizations and special interests that include: American Marketing Association (AMA), Criminal Justice Club, The Tystenac (TU’s School Newspaper) and Greek Organizations.

 Core Curriculum of the School of Business 18 hours

 Management Core 9 hours

 This is a sample course sequence to illustrate course offerings for this major.
 Consult the official Academic Bulletin for detailed registration and advising information.

 On Campus - Offered in a 15-week semester format with a start date of January and August

-Off Campus - The managerial studies concentraiton is offered in a 7-week hybrid format with start dates of January and August.
-Locations, include:
+Extended Learning - The managerial studies concentration is offered in two terms per semester with start dates of January and August

 Managerial Accounting (ACC228) - This course is designed to provide information to the management student who will be charged with directing and controlling operations from within the organization.
 Emphasis is placed on corporation reports, statements, schedules and summaries prepared for the use of management.

 Information Systems for Managers (CIS312) - Introduces the foundations of information systems and their expanding role in the business environment.
 The technology of information systems will be discussed as it relates to supporting the day-to-day operations of an organization, with a strong emphasis on the use of it in managerial decision-making.
 This is a writing intensive course.